Combinatorics: Definition

-Leon Mirsky has said: "combinatorics is a range of linked studies which have something in common and yet diverge widely in their objectives, their methods, and the degree of coherence they have attained."
+According to Leon Mirsky, "combinatorics is a range of linked studies which have something in common and yet diverge widely in their objectives, their methods, and the degree of coherence they have attained."
 One way to define combinatorics is, perhaps, to describe its subdivisions with their problems and techniques.
 This is the approach that is used below.
 However, there are also purely historical reasons for including or not including some topics under the combinatorics umbrella.
 Although primarily concerned with finite systems, some combinatorial questions and techniques can be extended to an infinite (specifically, countable) but discrete setting.